 During the lease term in Arlington

-During tenancy, the rental belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental home, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental home in Arlington, the tenant must allow us to go into the rental property.
-Some good reasons to go into rental home are to:
+During lease, the rental home belongs to the tenant we respect the tenant 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
+If Nesbitt Realty has a good reason to come into a rental in Arlington, the tenant must allow us to go into the rental home.
+Some valid reasons to enter rental home are to:

 - Inspect the rental home,